Scaling Kinetic Monte-Carlo Simulations of Grain Growth with Combined Convolutional and Graph Neural Networks: Results and Discussion

 \subsection{Performance}

-Figure \ref{fig:memory} shows the memory usage and runtime comparison between GNN-only and AE+GNN models with 3 message-passing layers in the GNN.
-In Fig.~\ref{fig:memory}(a)–(d), a compression ratio of 1 corresponds to the original GNN model, which serves as the baseline for comparison.
+Figure \ref{fig:memory} shows the memory usage and runtime comparison between GNN-only and AE+GNN models, both using three message passing layers.
+In Fig.\ \ref{fig:memory}(a)–(d) , a compression ratio of 1 corresponds to the original GNN model, which serves as the baseline for comparison.
 The linear compression ratios $n$ indicate the degree of spatial downsampling by the autoencoder applied for each dimension before passing the representation to the backbone GNN.
 Specifically, in two dimensions, linear compression ratios $=1, 2, 4, 8$ correspond to total spatial compression ratios of $n^2= 1, 4, 16, 64$, respectively.
 In 3D, they correspond to total compression total of $n^3= 1, 8, 64, 512$.
 The results show that our AE+GNN model substantially reduces memory usage for both training and inference.
 Fig.~\ref{fig:memory}a,b shows reduced memory usage with increasing linear compression ratio $n$ for 2D and 3D.
 With $n=8$, training memory usage is reduced by approximately $35\times$ for 2D cases and $86\times$ for 3D cases.
 For runtime comparison in Fig.~\ref{fig:memory}c,d, we focus on the inference time.
 The AE+GNN model does not necessarily guarantee a shorter runtime than the GNN baseline, as the autoencoder introduces additional computational overhead.
 However, when inference is performed in the latent space (algorithm 3 in Fig.~\ref{fig:NN-arch}), the AE+GNN model achieves consistently lower runtimes compared to GNN, particularly at higher compression ratios.
 For example, with $n=8$ in 3D, the inference is approximately $6\times$ faster than using GNN only.
 The computational and runtime advantages of the bijective autoencoder become more pronounced in larger meshes.
 We run large mesh simulations on with AMD Instinct MI300A for 2D with and 3D with different large spatial sizes.
 Due to the GPU memory limitation of the GNN-only model, the largest simulation sizes used considered are $1280^2$ (2D) and $128^3$ (3D) for training, and $2688^2$ (2D) and $160^3$ (3D) for inference.
 For the largest training cases, in 2D, the proposed AE+GNN model reduces memory usage by approximately 54× and runtime by 12×.
 In 3D, the GNN-only model fails to run due to out-of-memory (OOM), whereas the AE+GNN model requires only a small amount of GPU memory.
 For the largest size cases during inference, memory usage is reduced by approximately 45× for 2D cases and 117× for 3D cases, accompanied by runtime reductions of about 43× and 115× respectively. {The large mesh inference memory and runtime comparison between GNN only, AE+GNN(original) and AE+GNN(latent) is shown in Tables~\ref{tab:3d_inference}.
 Detailed training comparisons across different spatial sizes are provided in Tables~\ref{tab:2d_train}–\ref{tab:3d_train} for 2D and 3D training, and in Table~\ref{tab:2d_inference} for 2D inference}.
+A runtime comparison between the conventional KMC simulations and the machine learning based models is provided in Table S4.
+The proposed AE+GNN model significantly reduces the computational cost of microstructure evolution.
+For example, for the largest 3D case ($160^3$), the runtime is reduced from 809.9 s for the KMC simulation to 1.10 s using the AE+GNN (latent) model.